crytic/medusa/docs/src/testing/writing-function-level-invariants.md

 type of bounding is very common when writing fuzz tests.
 Bounding allows you to only test values that are reasonable.
 If `address(this)` doesn't have enough tokens, it does not make sense to try and call the `deposit` function.
-Additionally, although we only tested one of the function-level invariants from the [previous chapter](./invariants.md), writing the remaining would follow the same pattern as the one written above.
+Additionally, although we only tested one of the function-level invariants from the [previous chapter](./invariants.md), writing the remaining would follow a similar pattern as the one written above.

 ## Running a function-level test with medusa